mosets/docs/configuration.md

 As part of Mosets Tree's [multi-directory]({{version}}/multi-directory) system, many of the configurations here can be overridden in top level categories, giving you the possibility of creating top level categories with completely different configurations.

+>  If you're looking to customize Mosets Tree, you may also find more configurable parameters by editing Mosets Tree's template:

+> **Mosets Tree -> Templates -> [your default template]**

 ## Main {#main}

  ### View access level